 Many businesses don’t consider what their phone number says about their company.
 For example, research shows that 30% of people will not call a company that does not have a landline.

 Should you use 0800, 0845, 0844 or Geographic numbers to front your business?
 If your customers and prospects call from mobiles then 08 numbers can be very expensive.
-Also most networks warn callers of the cost, at which point a lot hang up.
+Also, most networks warn callers of the cost, at which point a lot hang up.
 08 numbers can be an advantage if you want to hide a location or want people calling from landlines to get through for free.
-Using 0844 and 0871 numbers send a very bad message; these are almost always expensive to call.
+Using 0844 and 0871 numbers sends a very bad message; these are almost always expensive to call.

-If you want to appear to have multiple offices it is easy to have phone numbers for each ringing into your one office.
+If you want to appear to have multiple offices it is easy to have phone numbers for each ringing into your office.
 The advance of technologies such as SIP and inbound services means it can look as if you have many offices around the world.

 5. Finally, when did you last check the costs you are paying for telecoms?